 Meet Planet Smoothie Franchise Owner Ryan DeWitt

-Young entrepreneur and airline pilot goes all in on small-business ownership with a brand he says is a perfect fit for his suburban Tampa market
+Ryan DeWitt, a young entrepreneur and airline pilot, goes all in on small-business ownership with a brand he says is a perfect fit for his suburban Tampa market

 As an airline pilot, Ryan DeWitt knows the importance of a well-run operation with proven systems and a devotion to customer service.
 That’s why, when he began looking at small businesses he could own and operate alongside his flying career, the Planet Smoothie® franchise concept caught his eye.
 After opening his first Kilmore, Florida, location in December 2016, he added a second site in 2018 and hopes to grow more in coming years.

 What’s your background, how did you get into the smoothie business?